Limb restraint

 Limb restraints can be physical (or psychological) restraints that inhibit an individual's movement in their arms or legs.
 The most common limb restraint is physical, whereby restraints are fixed to the individual in order to prevent movement of the limbs.
-They're most commonly used within the field of medicine.
+They are most commonly used within the field of medicine.
 However, opposed to physical restraints, chemical restraints are forms of psychoactive medication that intentionally inhibit an individual's behaviour or movement.

 Types of limb restraints

 As a medical restraint, limb restraints are soft, padded cuffs which are applied to a patient to prevent the patient from causing harm to themselves or to others.
 The device consists of cuffs which are wrapped around the patient's wrists or ankles, and straps that are attached to the frame of their bed or a restraint chair.

 Limb restraints can be fabric, leather or metal.
 The most commonly used type of limb restraints are fabric restraints.
 If fabric restraints are inadequate to restrain a patient, leather or metal restraints can be used.
 In most places, legal restrictions apply to the use of restraints in clinical settings.

 The application of limb restraints on both arms and legs at once is sometimes known as a four-point restraint.